andrelopes301/Reversi/README.md

 Reversi is a strategy board game for two players, played on an 8x8 uncheckered board.
 This Android app is an implementation of the game, built using the Kotlin programming language.

-## Project Information

-This project was created as part of the 'Arquiteturas Móveis' course at ISEC in 2021/2022.

 ## Getting Started

 To run the app, you can either: